Buffalo, New York, Car Accidents Involving Negligence

 All drivers are required to use a certain amount of care and caution to avoid unnecessary accidents and resulting injuries to their passengers, other motorists and pedestrians.
 If you, or a loved one, were injured in a car accident involving negligence, Jed Dietrich, Esq. and his team of negligence car accident lawyers in Buffalo, New York are here for you.
 We are determined, disciplined and dedicated to obtaining the best possible results for those suffering personal injuries throughout New York State.
 Victims of car accidents may be eligible for monetary compensation for their medical treatment and rehabilitation therapy, lost wages and other damages through a personal injury lawsuit.

-Since 1999, Jed Dietrich, Esq., recognized as an Elite Lawyer of America and a member of the Multi-Million Dollar Advocates Forum, has battled to obtain over $175 Million in verdicts and settlements for people who were seriously injured in Buffalo, New York and beyond.
+Since 1999, Jed Dietrich, Esq., member of the Multi-Million Dollar Advocates Forum, has battled to obtain over $175 Million in verdicts and settlements for people who were seriously injured in Buffalo, New York and beyond.
 The Dietrich Law Firm P.C.’s team of highly experienced and top rated Buffalo, New York negligence car crash injury attorneys will strive to obtain the best result possible for victims of car accidents.
 We are committed to working hard to attempt to exceed your expectations and deliver you an excellent outcome—setting us apart from the competition.
 Call us today at 716-839-3939 to find out how we can help you!

 In a car accident lawsuit, in order to prove negligence, the injured victims must show the following four elements: